joonarafael/ohte/documentation/user_manual.md

 #### **New Game...**

 Start a new game by selecting the game mode.
-Game modes include Classic, Advanced, Time Trial, One Life, and Free Mode (See [rulebook](../flaggame/src/logs/gamerules.txt) for details).
+Game modes include *Classic*, *Advanced*, *Time Trial*, *One Life*, and *Free Mode* (See [rulebook](../flaggame/src/logs/gamerules.txt) for details).
 Every game start is recorded to history.
 Game will be recorded and calculated into statistics if more than one round is played (excluding Time Trial, which is recorded anyways).

 #### **Cancel Game**

 Cancel any ongoing game.
 If an ongoing game is terminated, the current game state will be recorded to history & statistics.
-The "Master GameHandler" instance (responsible for all core game logic) receives *a complete reset* when a game is cancelled (good for debugging purposes if game logic gets stuck).
+The "*Master GameHandler*" instance (responsible for all core game logic) receives **a complete reset** when a game is cancelled (good for debugging purposes if game logic gets stuck).

 #### **Lock / Unlock Resolution**